 You need to shadow between 4-20 hours during the spring 2023 semester.
 The hours and times are handled by the employer and student.
 Job shadows may take place during school breaks, weekends, during school hours, depending on the individual situation.

-- December/Early January 2023 – Students notified of match and “signing day” event
+- May 2023 – Students notified of match and “signing day”

-- Summer 2023 – Students can work part-time, depending on opportunities available with company; application opens for incoming 11th and 12th graders
+- Summer or Fall 2023 – Students complete job shadowing; students in prior cohort intern or work part-time, depending on opportunities available with company

 Registered Apprenticeship programs are regulated by the Department of Labor – they are formal agreements between the employee and employer regarding post-secondary requirements and “earn while you learn” on-the-job training.
 Upon completion of these requirements, the apprentice earns a nationally recognized credential, known as a Journey Worker certificate.
 In New York State, a Registered Apprentice must be at least 18 years old.